 Agua Urbana V&B: verde y biodiversa (which means Urban water: green and biodiverse) aims to provide a digital planning tool used by urban planners, local suppliers of green solutions such as green walls-roofs, rain gardens, etc, and by local associations in order to accelerate the implementation of green infrastructure in cities by visually simulating changes at the neighbourhood scale.

 Through the tool, urban planners receive a nature’s impact analysis where suggested types and locations for green solutions are selected according to heat and flooding issues of each neighbourhood and most importantly, according to the needs and desires of the citizens.

 The tool allows planners to see the benefits of green solutions, such as temperature reduction, water runoff reduction, carbon sequestration, biodiversity support and increase of urban space quality.

 Additionally, the tool allows citizens and planners to simulate different scenarios by placing the most common green solutions in the map.
 This feature creates a communication channel between decision makers and the city; citizens suggest and vote for published scenarios, ensuring a participatory component.
 Finally, initiatives from citizens that increase the benefits of implemented solutions can find funding through the tool.

 About Johana Sanabria

 Johana has been interested in water management since her first job as field engineer treating the wastewater of different industries at her home city Bogota, Colombia.
-However this experience gave her a frustrating feeling after realizing that even if industries comply to legislation, the efforts were not enough to protect our surface waters.
+However this experience gave her a frustrating feeling after realising that even if industries comply with legislation, the efforts were not enough to protect our surface waters.